a0s/terraform-eks-karpenter/README.md

 # Automate AWS EKS cluster setup with Karpenter, while utilizing Graviton and Spot instances

-You've joined a new and growing startup.

-The company wants to build its initial Kubernetes infrastructure on AWS.
-The team wants to leverage the latest autoscaling capabilities by Karpenter, as well as utilize Graviton and Spot instances for better price/performance.

-They have asked you if you can help create the following:
+Example Terraform project for deploying an AWS EKS cluster with Karpenter autoscaling, supporting both x86 and ARM64 (Graviton) instances.

+## Features

-1. Terraform code that deploys an EKS cluster (whatever latest version is currently available) into a new dedicated VPC
+- **EKS Cluster**: Deploys a production-ready EKS cluster in a dedicated VPC

-2. The terraform code should also deploy Karpenter with node pool(s) that can deploy both x86 and arm64 instances

-3. Include a short readme that explains how to use the Terraform repo and that also demonstrates how an end-user (a developer from the company) can run a pod/deployment on x86 or Graviton instance inside the cluster.

-**Deliverable**: A git repository containing all the necessary infrastructure as code needed in order to recreate a working POC of the above architecture.
-Your repository may be either public or private.
-If private please ensure to share it with the relevant reviewer.
+- **Karpenter Integration**: Automated node provisioning with support for both x86 and ARM64 architectures
+- **Cost Optimization**: Leverages Graviton and Spot instances for better price/performance
+- **Multi-Architecture Support**: Run workloads on either x86 or ARM64 nodes based on pod requirements
+- **Multiple Environments**: Supports creation of multiple environments (dev, prod, etc.)

 ## Highlights

-- The _bootstrap stack is used only for managing the S3 bucket where Terraform stack states are stored.
+- The `_bootstrap` stack is used only for managing the S3 bucket where Terraform stack states are stored.
 We create a private bucket for storing Terraform states with `force_destroy = true`.
 In a real project, this option should be disabled for additional bucket protection.

-- We use symbolic link %stack_name%/_bootstrap.auto.tfvars -> 01_bootstrap/_main.auto.tfvars to use the same `env`, `random_suffix` and `aws_region` in every stack.
+- We use symbolic links `%stack_name%/_bootstrap.auto.tfvars -> 01_bootstrap/_main.auto.tfvars` to use the same `env`, `random_suffix` and `aws_region` in every stack.

+- Karpenter controller nodes are protected with a taint (`karpenter.sh/controller=true:NoSchedule`) to prevent other workloads from being scheduled on them.
+All system components (Karpenter, CoreDNS, EKS Pod Identity Agent, Metrics Server) have proper tolerations configured to run on these dedicated nodes.

+- To create a second environment (e.g., `prod`), create a folder `envs/prod` and copy the contents from `envs/dev`.
+This content is a thin wrapper layer split into separate states (bootstrap, VPC, EKS) to reduce blast radius, and it uses modules from the `modules/` directory.
+After copying, update `_main.auto.tfvars` in `01_bootstrap` to set the correct `env`, `random_suffix`, and `aws_region` values for the new environment.

+## Known Issues

+- **Unexpected attribute error**: "An attribute named 'cluster_name' is not expected here"

+  If you are using VSCode/CursorIDE together with OpenTofu (official) 0.6.0, it cannot (presumably) correctly parse the Karpenter submodule when it is called from your module.